Venezuela offers chocolates but little else to creditors

 But bond prices maintained last week’s rally, with one investor saying there was relief the meeting did not include a default announcement.

-“There was no offer, no terms, no strategy, nothing,” said one bondholder, leaving the meeting that lasted a little over half an hour at the ‘White Palace’, opposite Maduro’s office in downtown Caracas.

-“It was a missed opportunity,” said another participant, also departing with a colorful gift-bag made out of recycled materials and containing Venezuelan chocolates and coffee.
+Nearly $300 million in late interest payments on three bonds - PDVSA 2027, Venezuela 2019 and Venezuela 2024 - was also due on Monday after 30-day grace periods ended.
+But bondholders appeared unconcerned at the delay, which was due in part to increased bank vigilance of Venezuela transactions.

+“My expectation is that the coupon payments will come through as well,” said Jan Dehn, Head of Research at Ashmore Investment Management.
+“We know that these delays exist and why they exist.”

-The investors had entered via a red carpet and were greeted by a poster of Maduro’s predecessor Hugo Chavez at the entrance of the meeting room inside, witnesses said.
+About 100 investors, including some bondholders from New York and lawyers representing creditors, entered the ‘White Palace’ via a red carpet and were greeted by a poster of Maduro’s predecessor Hugo Chavez at the entrance of the meeting room inside.

-About 100 investors, including some bondholders from New York, and lawyers representing creditors, had arrived.

-Chief debt negotiators Vice President Tareck El Aissami and Economy Minister Simon Zerpa - on U.S. sanctions lists for drug and corruption charges respectively - attended for half an hour.
+Chief debt negotiators Vice President Tareck El Aissami and Economy Minister Simon Zerpa - on U.S. sanctions lists for drug and corruption charges respectively - attended the meeting for half an hour.

-They met with some bondholders, while others stayed out of the room, witnesses said, as they were concerned about the consequences of meeting them.
-The U.S. has warned bondholders that they could face stiff penalties if they deal with sanctioned officials.
+They met with some bondholders, while others stayed out of the room on concerns about penalties for dealing with officials sanctioned by Washington.

-Participants said El Aissami gave a statement protesting unfair treatment by global financial institutions, including U.S. President Donald Trump’s sanctions aimed at preventing Venezuela from issuing new debt.

-El Aissami described U.S. financial authorities as “worse than the Holy Inquisition,” one attendee said.

-He also told creditors that Deutsche Bank may soon cut off some financial services to Venezuela, participants said.
+El Aissami told creditors that Deutsche Bank may soon cut off some financial services to Venezuela, participants said.

 Deutsche declined to comment.